How to Hammer Rebar Into the Ground

 4. Make sure to go deep enough with your rebar.
 If you are planting it in the ground intending to grow a fence or something, you need to make sure it goes deep enough so that no matter how high your fence is, there will be plenty of rock under it for stability.

-5. If you need to, you can use an ax in place of a sledgehammer when pounding rebar into the ground.
+5. If you need to, you can use an axe in place of a sledgehammer when pounding rebar into the ground.

 How Do You Hold a Hammer When Using It to Hammer Rebar Into the Ground?

-When working with rebar, it’s important to grind down all metal surfaces.
-This is because when you bury a metal rod in the ground, it will immediately start to corrode.
-By allowing it to corrode before burial, you’ll end up with a much cleaner and smoother final product.
+When you are working with rebar, everything metal needs to be ground down.
+This is because when you put a metal rod into the ground, it will immediately begin corroding.
+Allowing it to corrode before burying it will mean a much cleaner and smoother final product.
 The inevitable rust won’t have as many places to collect and discolor the metal.

 Hammering the Rebar Into the Ground